reznetwork/modbus-io-bridge/README.md

 # modbus-io-bridge

-Bridge Modbus/TCP inputs to outputs with optional debounce, inversion, and basic boolean logic between multiple inputs.
+Bridge Modbus/TCP **and RTU** inputs to outputs with optional debounce, inversion, and basic boolean logic between multiple inputs.
+The bridge can also expose computed logic results as **Modbus/TCP discrete inputs** so that external controllers can query the state of each mapping.

 ## Logical expressions